Saudi Arabia–Yemen border: Ottoman Empire era

+Early 20th century

-During the First World War, an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from the Arabian peninsula; in the period following this Ibn Saud managed to expand his kingdom considerably, eventually proclaiming the Kingdom of Saudi Arabia in 1932.
+During the First World War, an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from the Arabian Peninsula; in the period following this Ibn Saud managed to expand his kingdom considerably, eventually proclaiming the Kingdom of Saudi Arabia in 1932.
 In the south-west the Idrisid Emirate of Asir had taken advantage of the Ottoman withdrawal and declared independence in 1917, only to be annexed by the Saudis in 1926–30.
 More successful was the Mutawakkilite Kingdom of Yemen (later known as the Yemen Arab Republic or North Yemen) further south, which declared independence in 1918.
 North Yemen and Saudi Arabia had no defined frontier and disputed ownership of border territories (notably Asir, Jizan and Najran, claimed by North Yemen as part of 'Greater Yemen'); these tensions culminated in a border war in 1934, in which Saudi Arabia won control over most of the disputed territories.
 By the Treaty of Taif, signed 12 May 1934, a partial border was drawn that extended inland to the vicinity of Najran, being demarcated on the ground in the following two years.
 This treaty was renewable every 20 years.

 On 25 November 1935 British officials met with Ibn Saud in an attempt to finalise a frontier between the new kingdom and Britain's Arabian protectorates, including Aden colony.
 The conference proved abortive however and the issue remained unresolved.
 Aden later gained independence (as South Yemen, later the People's Democratic Republic of Yemen) in 1967, with the border issue still unresolved.
 In 1969 Saudi Arabia and South Yemen fought the brief Al-Wadiah War over the remote border town of Al-Wadiah, which ended in Saudi Arabia retaining sovereignty over the town.

+Later 20th century

 It appears that the Treaty of Taif was renewed as scheduled in 1974, though the details of the renewal remained uncertain, largely as Yemen did not wish to be seen to be renouncing its traditional claim to Asir, Jizan and Najran.
 Following the unification of Yemen in 1990, the upcoming need to renew the Treaty of Taif, and also the discovery of oil in the border region, prompted the reinstigation of boundary negotiations in 1992.
 Negotiations stalled due to the Yemen Civil War in 1994, but were renewed the following year, resulting in the signing of a Memorandum of Understanding on 26 February 1995.
 This re-affirmed the terms of the Taif Treaty and allowed for further discussions over the rest of the border.

+21st century

 In 2000 the Treaty of Jeddah was signed, which finalised the entire border at its current position.

+From May 2022 to June 2023, Saudi Arabian border guards killed hundreds of Ethiopian migrants and asylum seekers.
+The killings are still continuing.
+Human Rights Watch has qualified these killings as crimes against humanity.